lucamaral/RevealJS-Boilerplate/README.md

 # Boilerplate to presentations made with [Revealjs](http://lab.hakim.se/reveal-js/#/)

-Using gulp, jade and browserify.
+Using gulp, ejs and browserify.

 ## TODO:
 - Add sass or less gulp task